wit4java/wit4java/version 2.0/readme.md

 ### Description

 A violation-witness validator for Java.
 Version 2.0 is recommended.
-It searches for assumptions to create a unit test case.
+It searches for assumptions to create a unit test case to reproduce the violation property.

 ### Dependencies